 PIXELTEQ micro-patterned optical coatings combine patented microlithography expertise with state-of-the-art coating technology.
 These micro-patterned filters help create compact and cost-effective optical devices for use in biomedical, security and defense, aerospace, precision agriculture and machine vision applications.

-Over the past decade, continued improvements in multi-layer thin film filter (TFF) design and manufacturing methods — such as in-situ optical monitoring and automated coater control with dynamic design adjustment — have enabled successful production of optical filters with increasing control over the spectral shape.
-This has facilitated the production of more complex filters, including multi-band spectral performance.
-Improvements in coater uniformity and machine operation efficiency achieved through quick-turn load-locked systems have reduced filter manufacturing costs, even as the complexity of filters has increased.
-This reduction in price, coupled with improvements in performance, has enabled new applications using these TFFs and closed the consumer gap.
+Continued improvements in multilayer thin film filter (TFF) design and manufacturing methods — such as in-situ optical monitoring and automated coater control with dynamic design adjustment — have enabled successful production of optical filters with increasing control over the spectral shape.

 Fundamental to most Raman microscopy applications is the desire to access as much of the Raman fingerprint of the molecule of interest as possible, requiring filters that provide “more signal with less background.”
 In order to optimize the capture of this very-low wave number Raman signal, a premium is put on edge pass filters with extreme steepness, very precise edge wavelength control, and deep blocking of the excitation laser.
 This article provides an in-depth discussion of optical filters for Raman analysis, addressing filters for both bench-top and portable Raman applications.